yiisoft/yii2/docs/guide/structure-controllers.md

 The return value of an action method or the `run()` method of a standalone action is significant.
 It stands for the result of the corresponding action.

-The return value can be a [response](runtime-responses.md) object which will be sent to as the response to end users.
+The return value can be a [response](runtime-responses.md) object which will be sent to the end user as the response.

 * For [[yii\web\Application|Web applications]], the return value can also be some arbitrary data which will be assigned to [[yii\web\Response::data]] and be further converted into a string representing the response body.